ignitikus/what-i-learned-in-week-1/README.md

 * A game that help with programming rationale.
 ---
 ## HTML
-* "Bones" of a website
+* "Bones" of a website.
+* Exercises: Portfolio.html and Adventures of Link.